hitchyjs/hitchyjs.org/source/concepts/the_meta_file.md

 ### role

-This string property explicitly declares the role filled by component.
-By default this is derived from basename of folder containing component (and thus this **hitchy.json** file).
-By explicitly providing role here component might declare to fill certain role different from component's name.
-This is useful to promote the component for [replacing another one](runtime/bootstrap.html#Name-vs-Role).
+This string property explicitly declares the role filled by extension.
+By default this is derived from basename of folder containing extension (and thus this **hitchy.json** file).
+By explicitly providing role here extension might declare to fill certain role different from its name.
+This is useful to promote the extension for [replacing another one](runtime/bootstrap.html#Name-vs-Role).

 ### dependencies